GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 Now we search for datasets and other information for each of the flood events identified in step 2.
 Naturally, it will be much easier to find information on more recent events.
 This process can take a lot of time and sometimes needs multiple iterations.

 There are three principal sources of datasets.
-The Sudan Red Cresent Society (SRCS), RelifeWeb and Floodlist.
+The Sudan Red Crescent Society (SRCS), ReliefWeb and Floodlist.

 <style>
   .container {